 Sponsored content is definitely the salt of email monetization: You don’t want more than a pinch here and there.
 Your subscribers didn’t sign up to your list to hear constantly from other brands; they want to hear from and about you.
 So, keep sponsored content:

 - Minimal to increase its impact and reduce the chance that people get tired of all the recommendations or advertising.

 - Highly relevant — sponsor content when you truly feel a product, service or brand is something your audience is going to get excited about or goes hand-in-hand with your own.

 - True to your brand, so that it never looks like you allowed another company to take over your list; the content can be about another brand’s product, but it should still sound like it’s coming from you.

 The basic premise of email advertising is this: You build a viable list of subscribers interested in your content.
 You then include sponsored content, links or ads in emails you send to those individuals.
 When subscribers click through on those ads or make purchases via your links, you are compensated.
 In some cases, you may be paid simply for the placement of an ad or sponsored content.

 Here are some common steps required to monetize your email content correctly.

-- Decide on a monetization plan.
+2. Decide on an email monetization plan.
 Answer questions that include: